The ESCP Energy Society is excited to launch the ‘Watt A Time to Be Alive’ podcast series!

 A life-changing opportunity and major career boost: that is the promise of ESCP Europe's Energy Society in London upon launching the Energy Trading Challenge.
-Taking place on 24th and 25th February at ESCP Europe Business School’s London campus, the event is organised by MSc in Energy Management (MEM) students with the support of Smart Global, ESCP Europe, and the ESCP Europe Research Centre for Energy Management (RCEM).
+Taking place on 24th and 25th February at ESCP Europe Business School’s London campus, the event is organised by MSc in Energy Management (MEM) students with the support of Smart Global, ESCP Europe, and the ESCP Europe Energy Management Centre (EMC).

 On Saturday, 29th January 2017, the Emirates Electric Vehicle Road Trip was officially launched in style in Dubai.

 Having supported the Global EVRT project since its inception in 2015 by students on the MSc in Energy Management programme (who formed the ESCP Europe Energy Society), ESCP Europe is delighted to act as sponsor and strategic knowledge partner for the first edition of the Emirates EVRT.